So most of these three-engine jets are now freighters.

 Click to expand

 Fundamentally, the MD-11 is an evolution of the ill-starred McDonnell-Douglas DC-10, which became a very unappealing aircraft back in the 1970’s.
-It was like girl you got a fat ass, girl you need a makeover.
-So she was made over.
-And the resulting MD-11 is indeed sexier, more appealing to operators, and that’s why you can still see them above.
+The revamped MD-11 is indeed more appealing to operators, and that’s why you can still see them above.